 Here are a few things to consider when choosing a gunsmithing program:

-Individuals may want to seek out schools with programs that offer internship programs or hands-on workshops in order to gain work experience while receiving additional education.
+- Individuals should seek schools with internship programs or hands-on workshops, in order to gain valuable experience in the field.

 Gunsmith Certificate Program

-Certificate programs are suitable for novices wanting the basic knowledge and skills to enter the firearm design industry.
-Certificate programs may cover:
+Certificate programs fit novices wanting the basic knowledge and skills to enter the firearm design industry.

 Associate of Applied Science Degree in Gunsmithing Technology

-Associate degree programs may be of interest to individuals with some basic knowledge of firearms or for those wanting to acquire the skills in order to become professional firearm designers.
-These programs include coursework in:
+Associate degree programs may interest individuals with basic knowledge of firearms or those wanting to acquire skills to become a professional firearm designer.

 Mechanical Engineering Degree with 3-D CAD Coursework

-A mechanical engineering degree program that includes coursework in 3-D CAD (computer-aided drafting) may be appropriate for those who want to gain an advanced education and in-depth understanding of design work.
+A mechanical engineering program that includes coursework in 3-D CAD (computer-aided drafting) may be appropriate for those who want to gain an advanced education and in-depth understanding of design work.
 These programs cover advanced coursework in thermodynamics, vibrations, manufacturing and assembly.
-Additional subjects may cover: